Numerical Quadrature for Singular Integrals on Fractals: Evaluation of singular integrals

 and the result follows by applying Proposition \ref{prop:PhitDoubleRegular} to each term in the sum. \end{proof}

-\begin{rem} So far we have introduced four different parameters quantifying the distance between sub-components of an IFS attractor $\Gamma$: \begin{itemize} \item $R_\Gamma$ in \eqref{eq:Rdef}, which measures the minimum distance between level-1 sub-components, \item $R_{\Gamma,\Hull}$ in \eqref{eq:RHulldef}, which measures the minimum distance between the convex hulls of level-1 sub-components, \item $R_{m,h}$ in \eqref{eq:RmhDef}, which measures the minimum distance between a fixed point $\eta_m$ of $s_m$ and the convex hulls of sub-components of $\Gamma\setminus \Gamma_m$ of diameter approximately $h$, \item $R_{\Gamma,\Hull,h}$ in \eqref{eq:RGammahDef}, which measures the minimum distance between the convex hulls of pairs of sub-components, taken from different level-1 subcomponents, of approximate diameter $h$. \end{itemize} Recall that $R_{m,h}$ and $R_{\Gamma,\Hull,h}$ are defined only for $0<h<\diam\GG$.
+\begin{rem} So far we have introduced four different parameters quantifying the distance between self-similar subsets of an IFS attractor $\Gamma$: \begin{itemize} \item $R_\Gamma$ in \eqref{eq:Rdef}, which measures the minimum distance between level-1 subsets, \item $R_{\Gamma,\Hull}$ in \eqref{eq:RHulldef}, which measures the minimum distance between the convex hulls of level-1 subsets, \item $R_{m,h}$ in \eqref{eq:RmhDef}, which measures the minimum distance between a fixed point $\eta_m$ of $s_m$ and the convex hulls of subsets of $\Gamma\setminus \Gamma_m$ of diameter approximately $h$, \item $R_{\Gamma,\Hull,h}$ in \eqref{eq:RGammahDef}, which measures the minimum distance between the convex hulls of pairs of subsets, taken from different level-1 subsets, of approximate diameter $h$. \end{itemize} Recall that $R_{m,h}$ and $R_{\Gamma,\Hull,h}$ are defined only for $0<h<\diam\GG$.
 They satisfy the inequalities

 In particular, {Corollaries~\ref{cor:Jsingconvthm} and \ref{cor:Phi_t} show how} $R_{m,h}$ and $R_{\Gamma,\Hull,h}$ quantify the expected deterioration of the quadrature accuracy due to the vicinity of the integrand singularity, for single and double integrals ($I_\Gamma[\Phi_t(\cdot,\eta_m)]$ and $I_{\Gamma,\Gamma}[\Phi_t]$), respectively.